 Each year, an email notification is sent to all enrolled students and staff which provides the website address (www.nvcpd.org) where this report can be obtained.
 Copies of the report may be downloaded from the college website or obtained at the College Police Department located in Building 2250 or by calling (707) 256-7770.
 All prospective employees may obtain a copy from the College Police website (www.nvcpd.org) or by calling (707) 256-7770.

 The police departments from the adjoining cities are requested to provide the College Police with crime data for the areas surrounding satellite centers.
 The Department will notify persons using these facilities when security problems arise.

 The Chief of the College Police is responsible for the preparation of this report and to ensure its compliance with the Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act.
 This report is prepared in cooperation with the police agencies surrounding our campus and centers, the Office of Student Services, Health Services, and the Counseling Department.
 Each entity provides statistical information.

-The college does not have does recognize any fraternity, sorority or student organizations that have off campus houses or offices.
+The college does not recognize any fraternity, sorority or student organizations that have off campus houses or offices.

 The individual crime reporting tables can be viewed by clicking on the links below”

 A complete copy of the SRTK Report with specific crime reporting data is available for viewing and download by clicking on Student Right To Know Report - 2016.pdf